D'Angelo Jiménez

-D'Angelo Jiménez (born Dec.
-21, 1977) is a former Major League Baseball player.
-He was an infielder that played primarily at second base.
+D'Angelo Jiménez (born December 21, 1977) is a former professional baseball infielder who played primarily at second base.
+He played in Major League Baseball (MLB) for the New York Yankees, San Diego Padres, Chicago White Sox, Cincinnati Reds, Texas Rangers, Oakland Athletics, and Washington Nationals.

+Playing career

 He made his major league debut with the New York Yankees in 1999.
 He had been considered one of the Yankees' top prospects, but in early 2000 Jiménez injured his back in a car crash that required him to miss the 2000 season.

 In 2002, Jiménez appeared in a game as a pitcher for the San Diego Padres.
 He pitched 1 1/3 innings, allowing no hits and no runs.
 On October 23, 2006, Jiménez was released by the Oakland Athletics making him a free agent.